 Clean the exposed skin with a chlorhexidine swab.
 After 2 min, remove the chlorhexidine with an alcohol wipe.
 Finally, apply an iodine solution which can be left to dry.

-Apply topical analgesia (0.25% Bupivacaine HCl) to the top of the skull and the neck.
+Inject subcutaneous analgesia (0.25% Bupivacaine HCl) to the top of the skull and the neck.

 Starting on the part of the neck that covers the occipital crest, make a midline cut in the overlying skin and continue rostrally towards the interorbital line.
 Incise laterally to the border where the temporal muscle inserts into the skull.
 Remove all of the skin of the fusiform incision to expose both the frontal and parietal bones.